-Take full advantage of low and no cost advertising
+Take full advantage of low-cost and free advertising

 Cultivate referral business

 Good advertising is consistent in look and message.
-This means that you should develop a simple logo that and use it on all printed material to identify your company.
-Printed material includes items such business cards, letterhead, brochures, flyers, gift certificates.
+This means that you should develop a simple logo and use it on all printed material to identify your company.
+Printed material includes items such as business cards, letterhead, brochures, flyers, and gift certificates.
 Your logo should also appear on your website.

 Brochures can sell customers on your business

-When designing your brochure focus on making it simple, yet eye-catching.
+Brochures can be an effective form of advertising, providing details about your products or services.
+When designing your brochure focus on keeping it simple, yet eye-catching.
 Make your headline stand out.
 Use graphics.
 Give your customer as much quality information as you can pack into this identity piece.
 Keep it up to date and personalize it when possible (by writing in the margins or underlining specifics that might interest a particular prospective customer).

 Flyers are the thrifty entrepreneur's dream

-You can create them very inexpensively on your computer, or your local print shop can do them for you.
-You can use as much color as you like, with either a color printer or old-fashioned colored paper stock.
-Pack them full of information and post them on every bulletin board you can find that'll allow you space.
 Easy to distribute in bulk, these handy attention-getters can also be used as bag stuffers or inserts to put in with billings or to include when mailing payments to your suppliers.
 In fact, don't mail anything out of your business without including some little sales piece.
 Take advantage of piggybacking on that postage stamp.
-Placing stacks of flyers in building lobbies and tucking them under windshield wipers are done frequently, but you must be willing to alienate some people if you use these methods of distribution.
+Placing stacks of flyers in building lobbies, for example, but you must be willing to alienate some people if you use these methods of distribution.

 Signs and displays convey your identity

-Bumper stickers, balloons, buttons, decals, and even T-shirts are examples of ad specialty signage that works.
-Paper or plastic bags and packaging make economical billboards too.
+Stickers, balloons, buttons, and even T-shirts are examples of ad-specialty signage that works.
 Print your name, logo, and message on anything you can, on all sides.
 Don't miss an opportunity to get your word out.
-Mailing labels are a perfect medium.
-Everyone who handles your mail will see your ad at no cost to you.

 Point-of-purchase displays trigger sales

-The importance of POP displays cannot be overemphasized.
+The importance of point-of-purchase (POP) displays cannot be overemphasized.
 Impulse buying accounts for a huge amount of product sales.
-Service businesses can also use some POP techniques, especially when going to add-ons to a regular service such as "wax my car as long as you're going to keep it to change the oil" type of last minute decisions.
+Service businesses can also use some POP techniques, especially when going to add-ons to a regular service such as "wax my car and as long as you're going to keep it, change the oil too" type of last-minute decisions.
 But it's in the product realm that POP is king.

 Often it's manufacturers who pay the cost of POP advertising.
 Providing a retailer with an attractive display is money well-spent by any manufacturer if it entices a retailer to feature the product and the consumer to purchase it on impulse.

 POP can take the form of danglers, signs, posters, banners, custom display racks, special lighting, or video monitors with promotional loops playing all day long.
-Bounceback and register tape coupons (printed on the back of the cash register receipt) are good to give at a POP location to stimulate customer's return to your business in the future.
-POP even has its own trade magazine, Shopper Marketing, and there are numerous website providing POP information, such as the In-Store Marketing Institute.
-If you are a retailer or a maker of consumer goods, you'll want to study the opportunities POP offers.
+Register tape coupons (printed on the back of the cash register receipt) are good to give at a POP location to stimulate customers' return to your business in the future.

-Direct mail and catalogs remain popular. despite the rise in online shopping.
-Whether you use direct mail promotions or develop your own catalog, the demographics of your mailing list (database) is the key to success.
-Firms like L.L.
-Bean, Land's End, and Eddie Bauer are masters of database marketing.
+Catalogs remain popular, despite the rise in online shopping.
+The demographics of your mailing list (database) are the key to success.
 If you hope to get started in this arena, our advice is to start very small and narrow your niche to a needlepoint.

 Trade shows and tie-ins offer specialized advertising opportunities

 Direct mail marketing via mailbox inserts and free-standing inserts can be very effective at reaching customers.
 However, this method can also be expensive.
 If you think that inserts could successfully reach your market, call one of the big distributors and learn how much it would cost you to try this kind of program.
-The industry leaders are Valassis Retail Marketing Systems (Red Plum) and Val-Pak.
+The industry leaders are Vericast and Val-Pak.
 If you're just starting out, you may want to wait a bit before venturing into this zip code math contest, but keep it in mind as an opportunity for the future.